cabo/mapkey/draft-bormann-cbor-edn-mapkey.md

 CBOR diagnostic notation (EDN) is widely used to represent CBOR data items in a way that is accessible to humans, for instance for examples in a specification.
-Complex examples often use nested maps, the map keys (labels) of each of which are often sourced from different specifications.
+Complex examples often use nested maps, the map keys (labels) for each of which are often sourced from different specifications.
 While the `e''` application extension provides a way to import data items, particularly constant values, from a CDDL model, it does not help with